 Murray Hartzler is entering his 20th year as director of athletics at Francis Marion University.
 In the fall of 2006, he retired from his role as head men's soccer coach, after guiding the Patriots for 13 seasons (and his 23rd season as a head coach at the collegiate level), to concentrate fully on his role as FMU director of athletics.

 Under his guidance, FMU student-athletes continue to excel in the classroom with an overall grade point average of around 3.0.
 That figure continues to exceed the overall student body GPA, and our student-athletes’ graduation rate was 26 percent higher than the student body’s graduation rate.

-With women's basketball and both tennis teams participating in the Southeast Region championships, the Patriots continued their string of having student-athletes compete in NCAA post-season competition every year since joining the NCAA in 1992.
+With the men's basketball team participating in the 2019 Southeast Regional Tournament, the Patriots continued their string of having student-athletes compete in NCAA post-season competition every year since joining the NCAA in 1992.

 In 2011-12, five FMU squads (baseball, men's and women's tennis, men's and women's cross country) participated in NCAA post-season competition.
 Six of the 10 programs that compile won-loss records posted winning marks and three squads appeared in national polls.

 In 2010-11, again five FMU teams participated in NCAA post-season competition, six posted winning marks, and four appeared in national polls.
 In 2009-10, seven FMU squads participated in NCAA post-season competetion, seven posted winning marks, and five appeared in national polls.

 The 2008-09 year was one of the most successful in school history - with nine FMU teams posting winning records, six teams appearing in national polls, eight squads (baseball, men's and women's tennis, men's and women's cross country, women's basketball, men's soccer, and women's volleyball) participating in NCAA post-season competition, and 88 student-athletes were named to the Peach Belt Conference Presidential (academic) Honor Roll.